realworldocaml/book/book/data-serialization/README.md

 problem traces back to the fact that `t_of_sexp` doesn't check the same invariant that `create` does.
-We can fix this, by overriding the auto-generated s-expression converter with one that checks the invariant, in this case, by calling `create` itself.
+We can fix this, by overriding the auto-generated s-expression converter with one that checks the invariant, in this case, by calling `create`.

 ```ocaml file=examples/correct/test_interval_override_of_sexp/int_interval.ml,part=override
 let t_of_sexp sexp =